-Regardless as to whether you prefer planes and trains, or boats and automobiles, we all rely upon modes of transportation in order to get from one place to another.
+Regardless as to whether you prefer planes and trains, or boats and automobiles, we all rely upon modes of transportation to get from one place to another.

-Isn’t Aluminum Supposed to Never Rust?
+Wait… Isn’t Aluminum Supposed to Never Rust?

 Today, you can find aluminum in virtually every aspect of daily human life.
-Automobiles, airplanes, farming equipment, roofing materials, weapons, elevators, electronics, hardware, appliances… the list of aluminum applications is endless.
-Commonly utilized for its ability to balance strength and lightweight rigidity with rust resistance and ductility, aluminum alloys are modern man’s space-age material.
+From automobiles, airplanes, farming equipment, roofing materials, assault weapons, and elevators, to electronics, hardware, appliances, and that can of craft beer you’re sipping… aluminum’s applications are endless.

 So if aluminum won’t rust, why does it corrode?